Toggle high contrast

 What help is available for employees?

-You can also contact your union or health and safety representative for advice if you have any issues relating to temperature at work.
+You can contact your union or health and safety representative for advice if you have any issues relating to temperature at work.

 Further sources of information